Australia

 Australia, officially the Commonwealth of Australia, is a country comprising the mainland of the Australian continent, the island of Tasmania and numerous smaller islands.
 (Note: 42% of the Antarctic continent is also claimed by the country; however this is only recognised by the UK, France, New Zealand and Norway.)
-It has a total area of 7,688,287 km2, making it the sixth-largest country in the world and the largest in Oceania.
-Australia is the world's flattest and driest inhabited continent.
-It is a megadiverse country, and its size gives it a wide variety of landscapes and climates including deserts in the interior and tropical rainforests along the coast.
+It has a land area of 7,688,287 km2, making it the sixth-largest country in the world, and is the world's flattest and driest inhabited continent.
+It is a megadiverse country, and its size gives it a wide variety of landscapes and climates, including deserts in the interior and tropical rainforests along the coast.

 The ancestors of Aboriginal Australians began arriving from Southeast Asia 50,000 to 65,000 years ago, during the Last Glacial Period.
 By the time of British settlement, Aboriginal Australians spoke more than 250 distinct languages and had one of the oldest living cultures in the world.
 Australia's written history commenced with Dutch exploration of most of the coastline in the 17th century.
 British colonisation began in 1788 with the establishment of the penal colony of New South Wales.
 By the mid-19th century, most of the continent had been explored by European settlers and five additional self-governing British colonies were established, each gaining responsible government by 1890.
 The colonies federated in 1901, forming the Commonwealth of Australia.
-This continued a process of increasing autonomy from the United Kingdom, highlighted by the Statute of Westminster Adoption Act 1942, and culminating in the Australia Acts of 1986.
+This continued a process of increasing autonomy from the United Kingdom, highlighted by the Statute of Westminster Adoption Act 1942, and culminating in the Australia Act 1986.

-Australia is a constitutional monarchy with a parliamentary democracy, and a federation comprising six states and ten territories.
+Australia is a parliamentary democracy with a constitutional monarchy, and a federation comprising six states and ten territories.
 Its population of almost million is highly urbanised and heavily concentrated on the eastern seaboard.
 Canberra is the nation's capital, while its most populous cities are Sydney and Melbourne, each with a population of more than five million.
 Australia's culture is diverse, and the country has one of the highest foreign-born populations in the world.
 It has a highly developed economy and one of the highest per capita incomes globally.
 Its abundant natural resources and well-developed international trade relations are crucial to the country's economy.
 It ranks highly for quality of life, health, education, economic freedom, civil liberties and political rights.

-Australia is a middle power, and has the world's thirteenth-highest military expenditure.
+Australia is a middle power, and has the world's fourteenth-highest military expenditure.
 It is a member of international groups including: the United Nations, the G20, the OECD, the World Trade Organization, Asia-Pacific Economic Cooperation, the Pacific Islands Forum, the Pacific Community and the Commonwealth of Nations.
-Australia also participates in the defence, intelligence and security alliances ANZUS, AUKUS, and Five Eyes.
+Australia also participates in the defence, intelligence and security alliances ANZUS, AUKUS and Five Eyes.
 It is a major non-NATO ally of the United States.